Tayler Buck

-Tayler Buck is an American actress best known for playing Natasha Irons in Superman & Lois and Sandra in Tyler Perry's Assisted Living.
+Tayler Buck is an American actress best known for playing Natalie Lane Irons / Starlight in Superman & Lois and Sandra in Tyler Perry's Assisted Living.

 Career

 Bucks first role was in an episode of Private Practice.
 Her first film role came in the horror Annabelle: Creation.
 Her first recurring role was in the cartoon Clarence as Caitlin.
-She received acclaim for her performance in Princess of the RowHer first main role was as Sandra in the sitcom Tyler Perry's Assisted Living.She was then cast as Natasha Irons in Superman & Lois Buck along with Sofia Hasmik were promoted to regulars for season 2.She was one of 7 cast members who was released before season 4 due to budget difficulties.
+She received acclaim for her performance in Princess of the Row Her first main role was as Sandra in the sitcom Tyler Perry's Assisted Living.
+She was then cast as Natalie Lane Irons in Superman & Lois Buck along with Sofia Hasmik were promoted to regulars for season 2.
+She was one of 7 cast members who was released before season 4 due to budget difficulties.
 Her most recent role was in a short called The Girl on a Motorcyle which also stars her Annabelle: Creation co-star Lou Lou Safran.